pathllk1/javascript-tailwind-prima/docs/COMPONENTS_GUIDE.md

 2. **Styling issues**: Verify Tailwind classes are correct and not conflicting
 3. **JavaScript not working**: Ensure the component's JavaScript is included in the page
 4. **EJS Syntax Errors**: When nesting components, ensure proper syntax and avoid complex multiline strings
+5. **Data not displaying**: For data-intensive components, verify data format and structure
+6. **Real-time updates not working**: Check WebSocket connection and event handling

 ### Debugging Tips
 1. Use browser developer tools to inspect component HTML